VictoriaStetskevych/projects/05_sql_powerBI_dashboard_ali_ahmad/README.md

 ## 8. Analyzing 'customer_reviews' table in Python

 In a project presented by Ali Ahmad, the next step involved data processing with Python.
-However, I chose to skip this step to focus on SQL and Power BI.
+However, I chose to skip this step to focus on SQL and Power BI.<br>
-That's the Python code Ali was using for this part of the project.
+This is the Python code Ali was using for this part of the project. <br>

 ```py
 # pip install pandas nltk pyodbc sqlalchemy